Spotlight on MUFG

 Re-evaluating MUFG projects

-The Rio Grande LNG terminal financed by MUFG is located in South Texas, a haven for wildlife, fishing, tourism, and recreation and home to Latine and Indigenous communities.
-The proposed site would be located on an ancestral burial site of Indigenous Peoples.
+The Rio Grande LNG terminal financed by MUFG is located in South Texas, a haven for wildlife, fishing, tourism, recreation and home to Latine and Indigenous communities.
+The proposed site would be located on an ancestral burial and village site of Indigenous Peoples.
+Despite failing to obtain the free, prior and informed consent of the Carrizo/Comecrudo Tribe of Texas, MUFG provided NextDecade’s Rio Grande LNG with US$2.67 billion.
+(Sierra Club) Providing financing without consent is in direct violation of the Equator Principles, an international framework that MUFG voluntary has committed to uphold.
+(Equator Principles)

 Read more